fmadore/IWAC-overview/Refactoring roadmap.md

    - ✅ Establish legacy compatibilities in `global.css` for backward compatibility
    - ✅ Document the transition approach for other developers

+8. ✅ Move component-specific utility classes to global CSS files:
+   - ✅ Moved `.inset-center` from IndexDistribution to layout.css
+   - ✅ Added min-height utilities to spacing.css (min-h-350, min-h-400, etc.)
+   - ✅ Keep only component-specific responsive rules in component style blocks

-8. Next steps for standardizing component styling approach:
+9. Next steps for standardizing component styling approach:
    - [ ] Document recommendations for when to use utility classes vs. component styles
    - [ ] Create examples of properly styled components using the new architecture
    - [ ] Establish naming conventions for component-specific CSS classes
    - [ ] Update additional visualization components to use the new CSS architecture

-9. Future enhancements for the CSS architecture:
+10. Future enhancements for the CSS architecture:
    - [ ] Create a `components` directory in the CSS structure for reusable UI components
    - [ ] Document the component styling API and usage patterns
    - [ ] Provide examples of component composition patterns
    - [ ] Remove duplicate styles between `theme.css` and new utility files

-10. ✅ Add comprehensive testing for the CSS architecture:
+11. ✅ Add comprehensive testing for the CSS architecture:
     - ✅ Test for style conflicts between old and new CSS
     - ✅ Test components with the new styling in different viewports
     - ✅ Validate accessibility of the new styles